Pros and Cons of FUE Transplants

 Advantages of FUE Transplants

-• Faster Healing Time – The donor area made by small holes created through the FUE; heal in a shorter window of time compared to an FUT transplant.
+• Faster Healing Time – The donor area made by small holes created through the FUE; heals in a shorter window of time compared to an FUT transplant.
+People prefer this surgical method over FUT due to FUE’s minimally invasive nature.
+That’s because individual hair follicles are extracted compared with FUT’s requirement to remove a large strip of tissue from the head.

 • Less Discomfort Following Procedure: FUE procedures result in virtually no pain or discomfort afterward.